Reiterdenkmal, Windhoek

 The monument was unmounted in 2009 at its original location opposite the Christuskirche in central Windhoek, and in 2010 re-erected a few metres away in front of the Alte Feste.
-After public controversy did not cease it was removed altogether in 2013.
+After public controversy did not cease, it was removed altogether in 2013.
 The bronze statue is currently in storage in the courtyard of the Alte Feste.

 Creation and erection

 The Reiterdenkmal was financed privately and designed by Berlin sculptor Adolf Kürle.
 The equestrian statue is 4.5 m tall and made from bronze.
 It was created in Berlin and shipped to German South West Africa in 1911.
 After its arrival in Swakopmund, it was transported by train to Windhoek.
 The plinth is 5 m tall and consists of approximately 180 granite rocks from Okahandja.
-It has a plaque mounted on it that remembers the German soldiers and civilians that died in the Herero and Namaqua War of 1904–1907, as well as in the Kalahari Expedition in 1908.
+It has a plaque mounted on it that remembers the German soldiers and civilians that died in the Herero and Nama Wars of 1904–1908, as well as in the Kalahari Expedition in 1908.
 The translation of the inscription is:

 Remembering and honouring the brave German warriors that died for emperor and empire to save and protect this land during the Herero and Hottentot uprisings between 1903 and 1907, and during the Kalahari Expedition in 1908.
 Also remembering and honouring German citizens that died from the hands of the indigenous.
 Fallen, missing, died from accident, succumbed to their injuries or sickness: Of the Protection Force: 100 officers, 254 non-commissioned officers, 1180 soldiers, of the marine: 7 officers, 13 non-commissioned officers, 27 seamen.
 Killed during the uprising: 119 men, 4 women, 1 child.

 German South West African Governor Theodor Seitz inaugurated the monument on the 53rd birthday of German emperor Wilhelm II on 27 January 1912.